krunchiekrunch/JPEG-webcam-timelapse/README.md

 ### Need help?

-Dm me on discord for help (krunchiekrunch._.)
+Feel free to dm me on discord for help (krunchiekrunch._.)

 <@1166013268008120340>

 # Info

-webcam.io (The provider of the image service have their own timelapse [here](https://webcam.io/webcams/MmqrKM), more info [here](https://webcam.io/pages/time-lapse)
+webcam.io (The provider of the AirLive LHR webcam have their own timelapse [here](https://webcam.io/webcams/MmqrKM), more info [here](https://webcam.io/pages/time-lapse)

 So if you wanted a timelapse of Heathrow airport (or any webcam hosted by webcam.io) you can just go to the website, `webcam.io/webcams/CAMERAID`, change the `CAMERAID` for the id of the webcam, you can download it from the source!